Authoritative Bias of Maps (Updated 2025)

 Map Projection My Maps

-Map Projection Cool Site
+Compare Map Projection: Cool Site

 2. Simplification

 Kuby et al. like to use subway maps to demonstrate the idea of simplification and its benefit to the user.
 Below are London’s transit tubes on Google Maps and the other is London’s transit tube map.
 Explore and follow routes through London by zooming in/out and dragging the two maps below.
-Imagine if you where actually in London.
-Which map is more useful if you need to use this transit system?
-Which map is more accurate?

 (Sorry, Google’s API only shows tube transit lines from this zoom level and closer)